 Distance - Approximately 5 km one-way from Greenvale Line bridge

-Time - Allow 8-12 hours depending on chosen route
+Time - Allow 8-12 hours depending on the chosen route

 Grade - 5 (AWTGS)

 Patterson Gorge, also known as Patterson's Gorge or Black River Gorge (and sometimes misspelled as Peterson Gorge or Peterson's Gorge), is part of the headwaters of Black River.
 The upper reaches are filled with boulder-lined streams with steep valley sides.
 The catchment area trickles water down the range passing under the Greenvale Line bridge and reaching the bottom of Hervey Range where the river turns into a sandy bottom.
 The gorge is marked and named on the Ben Lomond 8159-2 topographical map.

 How to get there

 There are several routes that be can be taken to arrive at Patterson Gorge; for example, hiking in from Keelbottom Creek, Thornton's Gap, Yabullu (Mill Road), or from Bluewater Creek.
 The Twin Gorges Walk links up Bluewater Gorge and Patterson Gorge and was proposed for the dry tropics great walk.
-Potentially, walking around and traversing the scenic rim atop of Patterson Gorge would allow you to admire the magnificent views down into Patterson Gorge and across to Mount Cataract ridge.
-However, water sources may be an issue depending on route.
+Potentially, walking around and traversing the scenic rim atop Patterson Gorge would allow you to admire the magnificent views down into Patterson Gorge and across to Mount Cataract ridge.
+However, water sources may be an issue depending on the route.